ArthurB95/kafka-vendas/README.md

 ## 🛠 Technologies

-The technology used for this application was ReactJS, Vercel, Next.js, below is the official documentation:
+The technology used for this application was JAVA and KAFKA, below is the official documentation:

 -   **[JAVA](https://www.java.com/pt-BR/)**
 -   **[KAFKA](https://kafka.apache.org/)**